buildfoundation/bazel_rules_detekt/README.md

 ### `BUILD` Configuration

-Once declared in the `WORSKPACE` file, the rule can be loaded in the `BUILD` file.
+Once declared in the `WORSKPACE` or `MODULE.bazel` file, the rule can be loaded in the `BUILD` file.

 ```python
 load("@rules_detekt//detekt:defs.bzl", "detekt")